 For the party I decorated the table with a plastic pink table cover, doilies, and pink and white balloons.
-The chairs were decorated with pink tule, with a pink and white flower put in the middle of where the tule was tied in the back.
-At every place setting there was a plastic tea cup with saucer (placed on a smaller doily), a Ty beanie baby (brown teddy bear of course), a teddy bear shaped sugar cookie with pink sprinkles (placed on a cute little plate which was sitting on a fancy paper place mat), sequined hat, boa, and a little old fashioned looking purse (purchased from a local dollar store) which we used as a goodie bag for the tea party.
-In the purse I put plastic jewelry, candy necklaces, etc. They got to take everything home that was at their place setting.
+The chairs were decorated with pink tulle.
+In addition, there was a pink and white flower put in the middle of where the tulle was tied in the back.
+At every place setting there was a plastic tea cup with saucer (placed on a smaller doily), a Ty beanie baby (brown teddy bear of course), a teddy bear shaped sugar cookie with pink sprinkles (placed on a cute little plate which was sitting on a fancy paper place mat), sequined hat, boa, and a little old fashioned looking purse (purchased from a local dollar store) which we used as a goody bag for the tea party.
+In the purse I put plastic jewelry, candy necklaces, etc. Also, they got to take everything home that was at their place setting.

 Before the tea, we grilled hot dogs and hamburgers while the girls were playing around in the yard also enjoying the Spiderman birthday party that was going on for my 7 year-old son.
-We had the party and the Spiderman party on the same day because their birthdays are only 4 days apart and it's hard to get the whole family together.
-It's a large family (I didn't realize that all the little girls for the party would be very afraid of Spiderman when he showed up).
+We had the party and the Spiderman party on the same day because their birthdays are only 4 days apart and it’s hard to get the whole family together.
+It’s a large family.
+(Also, I didn’t realize that all the little girls for the party would be very afraid of Spiderman when he showed up.)

-I put ceramic teapots in the middle of the table and filled them with Gatorade (not sure if all the girls would like tea even when it is a tea party).
-After the girls put on their hats, boas, jewelry they all drank their tea and ate their biscottis (teddy bear cookies).
+I put ceramic teapots in the middle of the table and filled them with Gatorade.
+(I’m wasn’t sure if all the girls would like tea even when it is a tea party.)
+Then the girls put on their hats, boas, jewelry they all drank their tea and ate their biscottis (teddy bear cookies).
 After tea, the girls that brought their favorite stuffed animals got to introduce their animals and share a story about them.